fshowalter/movielog-archive/reviews/friday-the-13th-the-final-chapter-1984.md

 :imdb_id: tt0087298
 :grade: C
 :pull_quote: "Now, I know what some of you are thinking: _How can he give a piece of trash like this three stars?_

 Hear me out."
 ---
 Now, I know what some of you are thinking: _How can he give a piece of trash like this three stars?_

 Hear me out.

-When the this movie came out, I was still waking up Saturday mornings to watch cartoons.
+When this movie came out, I was still waking up Saturday mornings to watch cartoons.
 All I knew of _Friday the 13th_ came from looking at the box covers in the video store.
 I was sure those white body outlines holding bloody knives and axes were gateways to pure, brutal terror.
 So, of course, I wanted to watch them.
 But I never did.
 Neither did any of my friends.

 So it’s an odd sense of nostalgia that draws me to the films now.
 Of course, they’re not as scary as my young self believed.
 But watching them takes part of me back to the days of looking for prizes in breakfast cereals.
 Back when a monster as simple as Jason represented the pinnacle of terror.